 When I was a little girl, I remember following behind my dad as he dug holes for planting potatoes in the garden.
 I’d drop one of the seed potatoes into each hole, following him down the row.
 When I was older, he taught me to hill the potatoes, then how to gently harvest them with a shovel or pitchfork.

 Now that I’m on my own homestead, I still enjoy growing potatoes.
-Digging around the potato roots and looking for those delicious tubers, is one of my favorite harvesting times.
-Now, I’d like to share with you all I’ve learned about harvesting and storing potatoes from your garden.
+Digging around the potato roots and looking for those delicious tubers is one of my favorite harvesting times.
+I’d like to share with you all that I’ve learned about harvesting and storing potatoes from your garden.

 Here’s how you can harvest, cure, and store your potatoes.